alexmilenkovich/alexmilenkovich.github.io/_pages/publications.md

 **13\. \[WCAE’02\]** Aleksandar Milenkovic, Bosko Nikolic, Jovan Djordjevic, "CASTLE: Computer Architecture Self-Testing and Learning System" in the _Proceedings of the Workshop on Computer Architecture Education_ (held in conjunction with 29th ISCA), Anchorage, Alaska, May 2002.

-**12\. \[IEEE.MASCOTS’00\]** Darko Marinov, Davor Magdic, Aleksandar Milenkovic, Jelica Protic, Igor Tartalja, and V. M. Milutinovic, "SCOWL: A Tool for Characterization of Parallel Workload and its Use on Splash-2 Application Suite," in the _Proceedings of the 8th International Symposium on Modeling, Analysis and Simulation of Computer and Telecommunication Systems (MASCOTS)_, San Francisco, California, August/September 2000, pp. 207-213.
+**12\. \[IEEE.MASCOTS’00\]** Darko Marinov, Davor Magdic, Aleksandar Milenkovic, Jelica Protic, Igor Tartalja, and V. M. Milutinovic, "SCOWL: A Tool for Characterization of Parallel Workload and its Use on Splash-2 Application Suite," in the _Proceedings of the 8th International Symposium on Modeling, Analysis and Simulation of Computer and Telecommunication Systems (MASCOTS)_, San Francisco, California, August/September 2000, pp. 207-213. doi: [10.1109/MASCOT.2000.876446](https://doi.org/10.1109/MASCOT.2000.876446).
 \[pdf\]

 **11\. \[Springer.EuroPar’00\]** Aleksandar Milenkovic and Veljko M. Milutinovic, "Cache Injection: A Novel Technique for Tolerating Memory Latency in Bus-Based SMPs," Lecture Notes in Computer Science, vol. 1900, in the _Proceedings of the 6th International Euro-Par Conference_, Munich, Germany, August/September 2000, pp. 558-566.